-A goodly group of people were gathered for our first afternoon session of the Autumn Season, Denise North enabled us to unpick some of our pre conceived ideas about the link to Burnley and were turned on their head.
+A goodly group of people were gathered for our first afternoon session of the Autumn Season and Denise North enabled us to unpick some of our preconceived ideas about the links between Benedictine and Burnley.

-Alexander was an early adopter of forceful advertising and patented everything.
-As with todays media savvy advertisers he gave Bene to artists of the day to promote his goods.
+He was an early adopter of forceful advertising and patented everything.
+As with today’s media savvy advertisers he gave Bene to artists of the day to promote his goods.
 Advertising appeared on posters, fans, tiles, menus cards as no meal could be taken without a Bene!
-One poster demonstrated a man wrecked by the use of absinthe whilst the other half of of the poster featured an elegant and robust swell fortified by Bendictine.
+One poster demonstrated a man wrecked by the use of absinthe whilst the other half of of the poster featured an elegant and robust swell fortified by Benedictine.
 Drinking Bene was the epitome of savoire faire.
 Some of the posters are in a lovely art nouveau style.

 There are various theories as to how the link to the East Lancashire Regiment and Burnley arose.
 One is that the locals of Fecamp took Bene to the men in the nearby trenches and they brought the taste home with them.
 Another story involves the use of Rum distributed by the forces in those very familiar stone beige jars with a brown top, labelled SRD – Service Rum Diluted, however Denise informed us that it also meant Seldom Reaches Destination!